×

 May 20 (Reuters) – Lowe’s on Wednesday backed its annual forecasts, joining larger rival Home Depot in flagging a challenging U.S. housing market as cautious households push back big-ticket do-it-yourself projects.

-The popular 30-year fixed mortgage rate rose to 6.46% in early April, as the Iran war pushed up oil prices and U.S. Treasury yields, piling more pressure on the housing market already strained by elevated home prices.
+U.S. consumer sentiment slumped to a record low in early May while a popular mortgage rate rose to 6.46% last month, as the Iran war pushed up oil prices and Treasury yields, piling more pressure on the housing market already strained by elevated home prices.

 Lowe’s has been investing in its professional (Pro) segment serving small-to-medium contractors, carpenters and builders by expanding assortments and offering job-site delivery.